vpavan28/ansible-bootstrap/README.md

 ### Configuring the DHCP

 Assumes that you logged into the UDA http page and can see the Welcome Page.
-* Click on the `services` and you see a list of services such as binl,dhcpd,httpd,tftpd, etc.
+* Click on the `services` and you see a list of services such as binl, dhcpd, httpd, tftpd, etc.
 * Click `dhcpd` and click on `configure` button.
 You should see `Service properties for dhcpd` and an inline window with dhcp configuration info.
   * Replace all the lines that have `10.7.19.10` to `<IP ADDR of UDA_Deploy VM>`.
   * Change `subnet 10.7.19.0 netmask 255.255.255.0 {` to `subnet 10.235.35.0 netmask 255.255.255.0 {`